taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 View -> Action -> Reducer(s) -> Store -> View
 ~~~~~~~~

 How can `dispatch()`, `subscribe()` and `getState()` be accessed in a React view layer?
-Basically the view layer has to be able to dispatch actions on the one end, while it has to listen to updates from the store, in order to update itself, on the other end.
+Basically, the view layer has to be able to dispatch actions on the one end, while it has to listen to updates from the store, in order to update itself, on the other end.
 All three functionalities are accessible as methods on the Redux store.

 ### Hands On: Bootstrap React App with Redux

 It is highly recommended to use create-react-app to bootstrap your React application.
-But it is up to you.
-If you use create-react-app and never used it before, you have to install it first from the command line:
+However, it is up to you to follow that advice.
+If you use create-react-app and have never used it before, you have to install it first from the command line:

 {title="Command Line",lang="text"}
 ~~~~~~~~